-- 1. Introduction - 2.
+- 1. Introduction and empirical facts - 2.
 The location choice of multinational production - 3.
 The organization of multinational firms - 4.
 Shock transmission and resilience in global production networks

 Literature

 Main text: The following book forms the backbone of the course.
 Selected chapters (to be announced) are required reading: